claudiodgl/PheroComNetwork/README.md

 ## Network description

-The "complex_network.dat" contains the graph mapped in this simulations, with:
+The "complex_network.dat" contains the temporal graph mapped in this simulations, with:

 * 12 nodes (robots)
 * 63,743 edges